TrySound/Selectbox.js/README.md

 ##Settings

-`custom` - className for selectbox containers
+`custom` - className for selectbox containers. `data-sb-custom` attribute have more priority.

 **Callbacks:**